theminor/garageDoorBtn/README.md

 References to the raspberry pi pins on the gpio headers are very confusing.
 This driver uses the BCM GPIO reference for the pins.
 See http://wiringpi.com/pins/ documentation or "man gpio".

+Here is an example widget for the beta dashboard: https://gist.github.com/theminor/8508190

 <h5>Raspberry Pi Pins:</h5>
 	GPIO7 - BCMGPIO4 - pin 7
 	GPIO0 - BCMGPIO17 - pin 11